jmacdotorg/plerd/README.md

 ## Advanced use

+### Customizing templates

+For a brief guide to the template files and how to customize them for your blog, please [see the Plerd wiki on GitHub](https://github.com/jmacdotorg/plerd/wiki/Plerd-template-guide).

 ### User-defined attributes

 You can add any attributes you'd like to your posts, and then refer to them from your templates via a hash named `attributes` attached to every post object.
 For example, if a post's metadata looks like this: